Editor’s Note: This post was updated on June 8, 2021, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 Each of these has its pros and cons, and accuracy may vary depending on a number of factors unique to each testing method.

 For more in-depth body composition analysis, dual-energy X-ray absorptiometry (DEXA) and Direct Segmental Multi-Frequency bioelectrical impedance analysis (DSM-BIA) are better options.
-Not only will these methods tell you how much fat you have, but they will differentiate your skeletal muscle mass from your lean body mass.
+Not only will these methods tell you how much body fat you have, but they will differentiate your skeletal muscle mass from your lean body mass.

 Will a Lean Body Mass Calculator Help?